nagata-yuichi/EscherTiling/README.md

 - Heuristic search with the E_I or E_IR distance

 # Environment
-The author ran the programs on Ubuntu 16.04 (or 20.04), and the following preparations may be required to compile the source code.
+The author ran the programs on Ubuntu 16.04 and 20.04, where the following preparations may be required to compile the source code.
 - Make the Eigen library (https://eigen.tuxfamily.org) available on your PC.
 - Install the X11 library on your PC. `$ sudo apt install libx11-dev`